 With these options, you can determine the formats associated with CLASS variables when forming groups.

-When a classification variable is associated with a format, that format is used in the formation of the groups.
+When a classification variable is associated with a format, that format is used in forming the groups.

 In the following example, format weightclass is used to classify students (Normal, Overweight, Underweight)based on their BMI.